tgirke/GEN242-2021/content/en/assignments/Projects/project_overview.md

 * `.Rmd` source script of project report
 * Report rendered from `.Rmd` source in HTML or PDF format
-* `._Fct.R` file containing all helper functions used for challenge project
+* `._Fct.R` file containing all helper functions written for challenge project
 * __Submission Deadline__ for reports: 6:00 PM, June 8th, 2021